Field dynamics inference for local and causal interactions: Prior

 and therefore the eigen-spectrum of $G$ reads

 It turns out that locality can be encoded more intuitively in terms of a prior for $f$.
-As we can see in Figure \ref{fig:order}, the locality of a response of the system to an excitation is related to the order in the derivatives of the differential operator $\mathcal{L}$.
+As we can see in Figure \ref{fig:order}, the locality of a response is related to the order in the derivatives of the differential operator $\mathcal{L}$.
 Low order derivatives result in an almost instantaneous response of the system while higher order derivatives lead to an apparent non-local response.
 Therefore we seek to formulate a prior for $f$ such that lower order derivatives are a priori favoured.
 Nevertheless it should be possible that $f$ can deviate from this assumption if there is enough evidence in the data to support this.
-What we aim to do is to impose a certain degree of smoothness for $f$.
-We can construct a prior for $f^k$ such that it punishes second and higher order derivatives of $k$.
-One way to do so is to propose a Gaussian process prior
+We impose a certain degree of smoothness for $f$, i.E.\ we want that two modes $f^k$, $f^{k'}$ are correlated, where the correlation decays as $|k-k'|$ increases.
+To this end we define the complex modes $f$ as

+In words, the real and imaginary part of the modes $f^k$ are defined via two square integrable functions $f_{\nicefrac{r}{i}}$ which get evaluated at the integer spaced Fourier locations $k$.
+We place a Gaussian process prior on both functions $f_r$ and $f_i$ of the form

 where the exponential factor reads